srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

    cd CaveDevice
    ```

-1. To create a new .NET console application. enter the following command:
+1. To create a new .NET console application, enter the following command:

     ```bash
     dotnet new console